MJodkowski/Game-of-Fifteen/README.md

 Created using Create-React-App with CSS Modules.

-Note: Please add the page to the home screen to ensure optimal performance on mobile devices
+Note: Please add the app to the home screen to ensure optimal performance on mobile devices

 ## Overview